-Specific areas of interest include:
+Each proposal should address only one basin / Mission “lighthouse”, which should be explicitly stated in the proposal, i.e.: 1.
+Atlantic and Arctic sea basin or 2.
+Mediterranean Sea basin or 3.
+Baltic and North Sea basin or 4.
+Danube River basin (including the Black Sea).
+Activities should be tailored to address regional/sea basin specificities.
+The basins / Mission “lighthouses” include the river basins flowing into the respective sea basins.

+Proposals should address all of the following:

-Restoration activities: Initiatives aiming to restore ecological relevant size degraded marine and coastal ecosystems, through improving the condition of vegetated habitats and their re-establishment, in accordance with the requirements of the EU Nature Restoration Regulation.
-Projects should rely on active (e.g. replanting, re-establishment of habitats) or passive restoration (e.g. removal of environmental pressures), as necessary and specified in the national restoration plans to achieve the relevant targets of the NRR.
+Restoration activities: Initiatives aiming to restore ecologically relevant, degraded marine and coastal habitats and species, through improving the condition of vegetated habitats and their re-establishment, in accordance with the requirements of the EU Nature Restoration Regulation.
+Projects should rely on active restoration (e.g. replanting, re-establishment of habitats, prevention of sargassum coastal invasion) or passive restoration (e.g. removal of environmental pressures), as necessary and specified in the national restoration plans to achieve the relevant targets of the NRR.

-Conservation Efforts: Enhancing the protection of blue carbon habitats by supporting authorities to establish and effectively manage marine protected areas (MPAs)/ EU Blue Parks, implementing the necessary regulatory measures to prevent their degradation and enable their effective restoration.
+Conservation Efforts: Enhancing the protection of blue carbon habitats by supporting authorities to establish and effectively manage marine protected areas (MPAs)/ EU Blue Parks, implementing the necessary regulatory measures to enable their effective restoration and prevent their degradation.

 Innovative Financing Mechanisms: Exploring public-private partnerships and development of carbon and nature credit systems to fund blue forestation measures.

-Research and Monitoring: Assess the cumulative impact of stressors (including Invasive Alien Species) on the condition and to inform the design of restoration measures and necessary protection to foresee.
-Implement monitoring effect while understanding the carbon sequestration potential of blue forests and developing technologies and multi-sensor platforms for the habitat condition and ecosystem health monitoring.
+Research and Monitoring: Assess the cumulative impact of stressors (including invasive lien Species and climate change) on the condition of habitats and species and inform the design of necessary protection and restoration measures and.
+Develop technologies and multi-sensor platforms for the monitoring of habitat conditions and ecosystem health, of the restoration success and of the impacts on ecosystems and the services they provide, including carbon sequestration potential.
+Projects should also ensure the continuity of ecological monitoring beyond project duration, embedding effective restoration efforts into long-term observation networks.

 Community Engagement and Education: Initiatives and actions that promote local community involvement and awareness through educational programs and stakeholders' engagement to ensure upscaling and replication.

+Projects should build on the best available actionable knowledge, methods and innovations notably from the results of previous national and EU projects.
+Projects should involve or align with organizations that provide cross-national and regional scientific coordination and advice on fisheries and ecosystem-based management, to support participatory monitoring, data harmonization and sustainable and inclusive co-management practices across sea basins.

+Competent authorities and other stakeholders participating in the project are encouraged to pool and enhance synergies with other sources of funding (e.g. structural, cohesion funds such as ERDF, or LIFE) for implementing and deploying innovative solutions.

 Restore our Ocean and Waters by 2030: Other Actions

 1. Mission Implementation Support Platform - 2nd phase